 2018 will mark the ten year anniversary of the District's Urban Programs.
 Crafting strategies to respond to urban development policy and predicted urban growth impacts to natural resources will be critical to the future success of our urban programs.
-To ensure that the District is a vibrant agency we began last year to invest in an analysis and enhancement initiative for our urban programs.
-This is being done by contributing to the tuition and fees for the District's urban conservationist to attend the Executive Master of Public Administration Program at Portland State University (PSU), Mark O. Hatfield School of Government, Center for Public Service.
-This program integrates theory and practice through a process of co-production, community engagement and discussions amongst citizens, public service executives, academic colleagues, and practitioners.
+To ensure that the District is a vibrant agency we are investing in an analysis and enhancement initiative for our urban programs over the next two years.
+This will be done by enrolling the District's urban conservationist in Portland State University (PSU), Mark O. Hatfield School of Government, Center for Public Service's Executive Master of Public Administration Program.
+This program integrates theory and practice through a process of coproduction, community engagement and discussions amongst citizens, public service executives, academic colleagues, and practitioners.
 Our goal is to analyze the organizational, administrative and critical public policy environment that influences our urban programs and to develop proposals that will improve their efficacy and efficiency based on our findings.
-It is anticipated that the capstone project of this degree (which will be completed in mid-2019) will focus on solutions to stormwater issues in southwest Portland that, if left unaddressed, form barriers to residents willing to complete conservation actions on their property.
+It is anticipated that the capstone project of this degree will focus on solutions to stormwater issues in southwest Portland that, if left unaddressed, form barriers to residents willing to complete conservation actions on their property.